CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * The installation price for FO is above all due to the necessary splicing work higher than with copper cables.
 * The coupling components for operating fiber optics, especially for singlemode fiber, are more expensive than those for copper cables.
 * The LAN connection via TP cable is usually better supported by common workstation computers in the basic configuration than via fiber optic cable.
 Workstation clients are currently connected to the LAN via copper cables.
 It should be noted that the respective maximum length is mentioned here.
 This often consists of the actual installation cable and the connection cables (patch cables).
 For 1000Base-T so z.
-For example, do not exceed the length of the installation cable to 90 m to have enough room for patch cords.
+For example, do not exceed the length of the installation cable 90 m to have enough length of play for patch cords.

 **Summary**